Building Relationships in Parliament

 Preparing for and attending a meeting

-Time will always be limited in meeting with a politician or bureaucrat, so you need to make the most of it.
+Time will always be limited in a meeting with a politician or bureaucrat, so you need to make the most of it.

-Ahead of the meeting, have a clear objective for that meeting – it could be to get a second meeting, or something else.
-When preparing a meeting brief, ensure that everyone has a role.
-With limited time, it’s best if messages are not repeated, so each person says something slightly different but equally relevant to your meeting objective.
+Ahead of the meeting, have a clear objective for that meeting – it could be to get a second meeting or something else.

-Then lastly, it’s important to finish the meeting with clarity.
+Lastly, it’s important to finish the meeting with clarity.
 This could be to request an introduction to a contact in the department or asking who the best person in the Minister’s office is to follow up with.

 Conclusion

-Advocacy and engagement are different for each organisation.
-York Park Group helps organisations define their advocacy objective, prepare a strategy for engagement and provide support and political intelligence to work with politicians and the bureaucracy.
+York Park Group helps organisations define their advocacy objective, develop a strategy, and provides ongoing support and political intelligence to help clients engage effectively with politicians and the bureaucracy.

 2025